roman-milk/roman-milk.github.io/leonora.md

+===

- ****** Leonora Ch.
-02 ****** byStoryTeller07© Rising late Leonora helped the other pets, some younger and some older, prepare for Saturday evening.
+Rising late Leonora helped the other pets, some younger and some older, prepare for Saturday evening.
 Leonora hadn't the slightest recollection of serving her group of guests, again and again into the early hours of Saturday morning.

  Jonathan took her to one side preparing her for a guest with particular requirements.
 After six months of deeply embedded instruction it was simply a matter of telling her the role she was to play.